doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Dived into the theoretical aspects of Sklearn today.
 Revised the performance metrics, model-selection tools, and impact of hyperparameters on the performance of learning models.

 **Thoughts** : Forgetting whatever you've learned a few daysback is reallya horror.
 I need to carryon revisingevery now and then, otherwise all the effort will be meaninglessin the end.

+# 100 Days Of Code - Log

+### Day 77: August 10, 2020

+**Today's Progress**: Practiced working on SVM to make a spam filter.
+Screwed up something and I'm unable to  improve the performance.
+Will use Gaussian kernel next and see how it affectsthe performance.

+**Thoughts** : Working on Sklearn is way easier than actually coding the algorithms.
+But it definitely helps in understanding the working of the models